resonance-logs/resonance-logs/README.md

 # Resonance Logs

-Resonance Logs is a real-time combat log analyzer for the game Throne and Liberty.
+Resonance Logs is a real-time combat log analyzer for the game Blue Protocol: Star Resonance.
 It provides live feedback on your performance, including DPS, healing, and damage taken.

 ## Features